sagemath/trac_to_gh/Issue 8548.md

 The string should be

 ```
-ValueError: pp is a permutation of odd size and has no coset-type
+ValueError: [3, 1, 2] is a permutation of odd size and has no coset-type
 ```

 Issue created by migration from https://trac.sagemath.org/ticket/8548